wingolab/wingolab.github.io/_posts/2015-03-14-oracle-sql-commands.markdown

 List all of the tables you can view.

-    select TABLE_NAME, OWNER from SYS.ALL_TABLES order by OWNER, TABLE_NAMES;
+    select TABLE_NAME, OWNER from SYS.ALL_TABLES order by OWNER, TABLE_NAME;

 Add `where OWNER = 'some_schema'` if desired.